 It is well established that test-takers need to master both the how and the what to do well on the Bar Exam.
 Please respond here to indicate your interest in taking any of these classes and/or if you have questions.

-The Uniform Bar Exam is composed of 3 tests and the National Conference of Bar Examiners (NCBE) develops and adminsters them:
+The Legacy UBE is composed of 3 distinct tests, developed and administered by the National Conference of Bar Examiners (NCBE):

 Past Essay Exams Questions by State

 Many state bar examiners release essay and performance test questions used on prior Bar Exams.
 In addition, some states release sample answers to these exam questions.
-If you intent to take a certain state's bar exam, review the past questions and answers as part of your Bar Exam preparation.
-Links to many state's released questions are listed below.
+It may be helpful to review the past questions and sample answers as part of your Bar Exam preparation.
+Links to many state's released questions are listed below:

 - Louisiana